• Skip to primary navigation

 Instructions

-• Place onions in the bottom of the crock then the sausages.
-Then add peppers, garlic, Italian seasoning, salt, and pepper.
-Top with 1½ cups of marinara sauce and spread over sausages and vegetables.
+• Place onions in the bottom of a greased crockpot then the top with the sausages.
+Add bell peppers, garlic, Italian seasoning, salt, and pepper.
+Top with 1 cup of the marinara sauce, then spread it over the sausages and vegetables.

 Video